traumverloren/haute-codeture/haute-codeture.md

 ![inline](rpi-pixel-diagram.png)

-^Users create pixel art designs on the react web app

-^then sent to raspberry pi and shows up on my pi in my living room!

-^Communication is handled through Socketio
+^Communication between the app and rpi is handled through socketio

 ^event-based messaging library that works in all browsers/devices

-^It was a lot of work and I learned so much from it, especially about how to tackle a humongus project that seems insurmountable when you start.
+^ i created a socketio server to relay the msgs

+^ it was challenging to take on this project and figure out how to get it all to work together.

 ---